xStylistic/eye-scroll/README.md

 ## How to Use

 1. Make sure you have a working webcam.
+2. Make sure you have a working Python IDE
-2. Clone the repo and run in Main.py.
+3. Clone the repo and run in Main.py.

 ## Usage